Self-Employed Loans · Certified Financial Planner

 What is an asset depletion mortgage?

-An asset depletion mortgage allows borrowers to qualify based on liquid assets rather than traditional income.
-The lender divides your total qualifying assets by the loan term to calculate a monthly income figure.
-This is a common solution for retirees and high-net-worth individuals in Grosse Pointe who have significant savings but limited monthly income on paper.
+An asset depletion mortgage qualifies you based on liquid assets rather than monthly income.
+The lender divides your qualifying assets by the loan term to calculate a monthly income figure.
+Useful for business owners between liquidity events, founders with strong savings but variable take-home, or buyers who recently sold a business or received a significant distribution.

-Do I need two years of self-employment history to get a mortgage?
+Do I need two years of self-employment history?

 Not always.
-While most conventional lenders require two years of self-employment history, some programs accept one year if you were previously employed in the same field.
-Non-QM loan programs may have even more flexibility depending on the strength of your overall financial profile.
+Conventional lenders usually require two years.
+Some programs accept one year if you were previously employed in the same field.
+Bank statement and Non-QM programs are often more flexible when the broader financial profile is strong.

 What is a Non-QM loan?

 I was denied by my bank.
-Can a mortgage broker still help me?
+Can a broker still help?